 Side effects of radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about radiation therapy.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.
-Recent studies have found that a combination of fluorouracil (Adrucil, 5-FU), doxorubicin (Adriamycin), and streptozocin (Zanosar) can reduce the side effects of cancer and cancer treatment for some patients.
+Recent studies have found that a combination of doxorubicin (Adriamycin), fluorouracil (Adrucil, 5-FU), and streptozocin (Zanosar) can reduce the symptoms of cancer and side effects of cancer treatment for some patients.
 Learn more about chemotherapy and preparing for treatment.

 Recent studies show that not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 As a result, doctors can better match each patient with the most effective treatment whenever possible.
 In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.
 Learn more about targeted treatments.

-Two targeted therapies, sunitinib (Sutent) and everolimus (Afinitor) have demonstrated benefit in patients with pancreatic neuroendocrine tumors.
+Two targeted therapies, everolimus (Afinitor) and sunitinib (Sutent), have demonstrated some benefit for patients with pancreatic neuroendocrine tumors.
 Talk with your doctor about possible side effects of these medications and how they can be managed.

-Often, pheochromocytoma is treated with alpha-adrenergic blockers (medicines most commonly used to lower blood pressure) in addition to surgery.
+Often, pheochromocytoma is treated with surgery and alpha-adrenergic blockers, which are medicines that are most commonly used to lower blood pressure.
 Beta-blockers may be used to control a fast or irregular pulse.

 Getting care for symptoms and side effects